 Pregnacare make fantastic prenatal vitamins to help you during pregnancy.
 But they also make postnatal new mum vitamins that help your hair, skin and energy release and they make postnatal breastfeeding vitamins.

 Finding clothes or pyjamas that are breastfeeding friendly makes your life a lot easier.
 You can buy special clothes that are made for breastfeeding mums or you can adapt your wardrobe to be breastfeeding friendly.
 I liked to wear vest tops under a jumper or a floaty top so I could lift one top up and pull the vest top down.
 I also wore dresses with buttons down the front, these were really comfy when worn with leggings.

 Remember don’t leave it until the last minute.
-Stock up on your postpartum must haves while you have time to yourself.
+Stock up on those practical postpartum items you will need while you still have time to yourself.